Helios-Protocol/py-helios-node/README.md

-# This is the HeliosProtocol prototype
+# This is the pre-alpha development stage of the HeliosProtocol prototype
 It is currently under active development and is not yet complete.

 ## install in a virtual environment to avoid conflicts with other software such as the Ethereum VM.